Cocoon

 WHAT

 In partnership with Alight and Kuja Kuja, YLabs co-designed, implemented, and is in the process of evaluating ‘Cocoon’ - safe, private, and accessible spaces and services for menstrual hygiene management (MHM).
-By designing directly with young women and girls our team will be able to build solutions that are safe, equitable, and sustainable within the system of the refugee settlement.
+By designing directly with young people who menstruate our team was able to build solutions that are safe, equitable, and sustainable within the system of the refugee settlement.

 WHY

-Limited access to sanitary pads, washing supplies, and safe, private, accessible spaces for managing one’s menstruation is a pressing problem for women and girls, affecting an estimated 3 million women and girls living in refugee camps.
+Limited access to sanitary pads, washing supplies, and safe, private, accessible spaces for managing one’s menstruation is a pressing problem for people who menstruate, affecting an estimated 3 million women and girls living in refugee camps.
 The lack of appropriate spaces and services can have significant health and psychosocial implications.
 It can affect their ability to actively participate in a community.
 It can prevent young girls from going to school, or women from accessing essential services such as water, food, or health provisions, if they are confined to their homes.

 WHEN